isomerpages/moe-geylangmtdpri/_useful-links/P5 E learning 26 Sep 2024 to 27 Sep 2024.md

 variant: tiptap
 description: ""
 ---
-<p>P3 to P5 students will have e-learning on selected days.
+<p>P5 students will have e-learning on 26 Sep to 27 Sep 2024.
 The respective
 lesson plans are in the links below:</p>
 <table style="minWidth: 50px">
 <colgroup>